3 customisable OKR examples for Incident Recovery

 If you want to learn more about the framework, you can read our OKR guide online.

-Building your own Incident Recovery OKRs with AI
+How to write your own Incident Recovery OKRs

 You'll find below a list of Objectives and Key Results templates for Incident Recovery.
 We also included strategic projects for each template to make it easier to understand the difference between key results and projects.